a-proton/bookhub/README.md

 - ⚡ **ShadCN UI** components for a clean, accessible, and responsive design
 - 🧾 **Admin Dashboard** (Manage books,membership plan and many more)
 - 📊 **Rental History **
+- Email feature to the users when the book is rented

 ---